Piperita/disqus-Modding/README.md

 [To be added without the curses I plan to use right now regarding this system ;)]

 #How to use
-To use it on Equestria Daily or other websites themselves without using the disqus-site itself, an add-on like GreaseMonkey (Firefox) or TamperMonkey(Chrome) is inevitable as cross-domain scripting is not possible from the console.
+To use it on Equestria Daily or other websites themselves without using the disqus-site itself, an add-on like <a href="https://addons.mozilla.org/de/firefox/addon/greasemonkey/">GreaseMonkey</a> (Firefox) or <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de">TamperMonkey</a> (Chrome) is inevitable as cross-domain scripting is not possible from the console.
 With such an add-on installed use the link below which should launch an install-prompt:

 ####<b><a href="https://github.com/Piperita/disqus-Modding/raw/master/full/GreaseMonkey/full_stable.user.js">CLICK HERE</a></b>